PrintersForAnts/Micron/R1_changeLog.md

 ## Commit Change log ##

+### 06-15-2025
+* Added dedicated Pinned version for the front idler carrier

 ### 04-15-2025
 * added dual 5015 bed fan option
 * updated filter cartridge and catridge lid to match the new bed fans